 Meal prep is the lifeblood of any serious bodybuilder, whether you’re looking to bulk up, cut, or sculpt.
 Mighty Macros provides flavorful plans for four different foci—weight loss, sculpting, performance, and gains.
 With each plan formulated by a dietician, you know that you’ll hit your macros and have fuel for your next goal.

-The meals are flavorful—spicy basil chicken or rustic beef ragu, for instance—and feature organic, non-GMO ingredients.
+The meals are flavorful—spicy basil chicken or rustic beef ragu, for instance.
 There are options to further customize, as well (you can stay paleo or avoid certain allergens if needed.)
 Plus, you can log your meals directly into MyFitnessPal.
 Now, that’s really hitting the easy button.

 Meals cost about $9 to $12 each depending on the number of dishes selected and frequency of delivery.
 Mighty Macros is fairly new (it started in Australia) and is mainly available on the West Coast and in the mountain states.
 It is gradually widening its delivery area going East.